Washington says China will not let U.S. government employee leave the country

 The individual's name and whether the person was detained were not disclosed.

-The Chinese embassy in Washington and the U.S. Commerce Department did not immediately respond to requests for comment.
+The U.S. Department of Commerce did not immediately respond to requests for comment.

+China's Foreign Ministry spokesperson Guo Jiakun said he did not have specific details to provide when asked about the case during a regular press briefing on Tuesday.

+"China is a country ruled by law, and all matters concerning entry and exit are handled according to the law," he said.

-The Washington Post reported on Sunday that a U.S. citizen who works for the Commerce Department had traveled to China several months ago to visit family.
+The Washington Post reported on Sunday that a U.S. citizen working for the Commerce Department had traveled to China several months prior to visit family.
 The man was being prevented from leaving the country after he failed to disclose on his visa application that he worked for the U.S. government, the newspaper said, citing sources.

 Beijing has used exit bans on both Chinese and foreign nationals in connection with civil disputes, regulatory enforcement and criminal investigations.
 Analysts say the tactic is at times used to crack down on local dissent and also as diplomatic leverage in disputes with other nations.